ant-design/cssinjs/README.md

 ## Transform

 When you need transform CSSObject before inject style.
-You can use `cssTransformers` to handle this:
+You can use `transformers` to handle this:

 ```tsx
 import {